Edward Boyle Library

 Individual rooms are on level 13 in the Research Hub and have a PC.

 Rooms are available for 1 hour per session.
-Postgraduate students may book a maximum of four sessions (4 hours) per day, ten bookings per week (up to 40 hours).
+Postgraduate students may book a maximum of four sessions (4 hours) per day, ten sessions per week, up to 40 hours a month.

 Research event rooms